aciucaru/atomic-orbitals/README.md

 x, y, z are the coordinates of a 3D point for wich the function gives the Schrodinger probability amplitude

 The result of this function is a complex number.
-The squred modulus of that complex number gives the probability of a rand 3D point located at x, y, z to be part of the atomic orbital corresponding to n,l, ml quantum numbers.
+The squared modulus of that complex number gives the probability of a rand 3D point located at x, y, z to be part of the atomic orbital corresponding to n,l, ml quantum numbers.
 It basically gives the intesity (the opacity) of the plotted orbital: the heiger the probability, the higher the intensity (opacity) that is plotted.

 #### Data constants (chemical-constants.ts)
 This file contains all chemical elements instantiated by hand (yes, it took some time :-) ), all put inside an array.
 The array is used to populate the Mendeleev periodic table and as a source of data from where to get the current selected chemical element.